RIT-EVT/IMU/docs/source/srs.rst

 Communication Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There is no communication between IMU and the other boards on the DEV1 bike, ...
+There is no communication between IMU and the other boards on the DEV1 bike ...

 * using a strict definition of communication as in both parties are connected
 at the same time